-Should You Stop Using Social Media?
+Should I Stop Using Social Media?
 5 Ways Facebook May Cost You

 There are at least five ways you’re losing out with each extra hour that you spend on social media.
 Get to know the hidden costs of your online obsession.

-People talk about ways to make or save money with social media, but they don’t really talk about how much social media costs.
+People talk about ways to make or save money with social media, but they don’t really talk about how much it costs.
 Sure, it can be helpful in learning about things like personal finance and frugality.
 But is it costing you more money than it’s saving you?
 There are a few major reasons why you should stop using social media:

 1. Opportunity Cost

-True, everyone is entitled to their opinion — especially on their own social-media accounts.
+True, everyone is entitled to their opinion — especially on their personal social-media accounts.
 However, many employers, clients, and customers will judge you based on your online activities.

-So if you’re often posting drinking photos, letting the world know your political affiliation, or even just saying that you don’t like something, be aware that someone might be watching you.
+So if you often post photos of you drinking, let the world know your political affiliation, or even just talk about things you don’t like, know that someone might be watching you.
 And that could cost you an opportunity.

 2. Time is Money

 How much time do you spend on social media?
-The average adult spends about two hours a day on social media, according to a recent study.
+The average adult spends more than two hours a day on social media, according to a recent study.
 Think about it — that’s two hours you could use to do side hustle or freelance work and earn more money.